Reality television: Social experiment

-Another type of reality program is the social experiment that produces drama, conflict, and sometimes transformation.
-British TV series Wife Swap, which began in 2003, and has had many spinoffs in the UK and other countries, is a notable example.
-In the show, people with different values agree to live by each other's social rules for a brief period of time.
+Another type of reality program is the social experiment which produces drama, conflict, and sometimes transformation.
+British TV series Wife Swap, which began in 2003, and had many spinoffs in the UK and other countries, is a notable example.
+In the show, people with different values agree to live by each other's social rules for a period of time.
 Other shows in this category include Trading Spouses, Bad Girls Club and Holiday Showdown.
-Faking It was a series where people had to learn a new skill and pass themselves off as experts in that skill.
-Shattered was a controversial 2004 UK series in which contestants competed for how long they could go without sleep.
-Solitary was a controversial 2006-2010 Fox Reality series that isolated contestants for weeks in solitary confinement pods with limited sleep, food and information while competing in elimination challenges ended by a quit button, causing winners to go on for much longer than needed as a blind gamble to not be the first person to quit.
+Faking It was a series where people had to learn a new skill and pass themselves off as experts.
+Shattered was a controversial 2004 UK series in which contestants competed to see how long they could go without sleep.
+Solitary was a controversial 2006-2010 Fox Reality series which isolated contestants for weeks in solitary confinement pods with limited sleep, food and information while competing in elimination challenges which could be ended by pressing a 'quit' button, causing winners to go on for much longer than needed in a blind gamble to win.

+The Dutch series De Verraders, adapted internationally as The Traitors, features contestants divided into two factions—the "traitors" and the "faithful"—and competing in challenges to build a cash jackpot awarded in the finale; three contestants designated as "traitors" (who are known to the viewers) have the ability to secretly eliminate ("murder") other contestants each night, while the remaining contestants are tasked with figuring out the identities of the traitors so they can attempt to "banish" them in elimination votes.
+The jackpot is split among the faithful if they eliminate all of the traitors, but is split among the traitors if they fail.